How to Improve Your Vocabulary in 10 Easy Steps

 In order to be perceived well, I suggest the confident use of an extensive vocabulary.
 And while you may think that there's no hope, and that your schooling days are over, you are wrong.
 There are plenty of ways that you can increase your vocabulary over the course of a regular day.
 These tips will work with any language and I will share my top 10, in no particular order.

 Scrabble or Boggle is a great resource for extending your vocabulary, as other players can teach you along the way.
 Also, a game such as "words in words," where you try to get as many different words out of a given word or phrase, is a useful way of breaking down large words.
 You could perhaps combine these games with your word of the day!?

 In order to create a balanced, interesting piece of writing, you must use a varied vocabulary.
 You can write privately, or choose to publish your work on a site like this.
 If you need help with finding alternative words for your writing, a thesaurus is your friend!

-10- Practice.
 Repetition is the key.
 Ensure that you know the relevant definitions and contexts in which to use your new words, and use them as much as possible.

 © 2012 Lynsey Harte